+Furnace Control

-Furnace Control Your HeatMaster^{SS} B Series furnace uses a factory-programmed control to maintain the set water temperature.
-The control is located to the left of the firebox door and offers several user programming options to accommodate a wide variety of installation variables.
+Your HeatMaster^{SS} B Series furnace uses a factory-programmed control to maintain the set water temperature.
+The control is located opposite the firebox door and offers several user programming options to accommodate a wide variety of installation variables.
+The control has 8 screens for convenient access to the furnace settings and operation status.
+Each screen is activated by its corresponding button.